jrandetdev/42_cpp_setup/README.md

 **Makefile:**
 Already set up with c++98 flags and all the 42 requirements.
 Just works.

-## Setup for sharing

-1. Create a GitHub repo
-2. Upload your `setup-cpp.sh` script
-3. Replace `YOURUSERNAME/YOURREPO` in the alias above
-4. Share the alias with classmates

 ## Notes

 - Only works with single digits (0-9) for both module and exercise count